-We living in an era of the completion of the third, digital revolution that began in the second half of the last century.
-Its characteristic features are the development of information and communication technologies, automation and robotization of production processes.
+We live in an era of the completion of the third, digital revolution that began in the second half of the last century.
+Its characteristic features are the development of information and communication technologies, automation, and robotization of production processes.

-The characteristics of Industry 4.0 are fully automated productions, in which all processes are managed in real time and taking into account changing external conditions.
-Cyber-physical systems create virtual copies of objects of the physical world, control physical processes and make decentralized decisions.
-They are able to unite into network, interact in real time, self-adjust and learn.
+The characteristics of Industry 4.0 are fully automated productions, in which all processes are managed in real-time and taking into account changing external conditions.
+Cyber-physical systems create virtual copies of objects of the physical world, control physical processes, and make decentralized decisions.
+They are able to unite into networks, interact in real-time, self-adjust, and learn.
 An important role of Internet technologies is communication between personnel and machines.
 Enterprises create products in accordance with the requirements of the individual customer, optimizing the cost of production.

 Experts identify four basic technologies, which mplementation provide revolutionary changes.

-One of IoT type is an Industrial Internet of Things (IIoT).
+One of the IoT types is the Industrial Internet of Things (IIoT).
 It opens the way to the creation of fully automated industries.
-Key equipment components are supplied with various sensors, actuators and controllers.
+Key equipment components are supplied with various sensors, actuators, and controllers.
 The collected data are processed and sent to the appropriate services of the enterprise, which allows staff to quickly make informed and balanced decisions.
 But the maximum task is to achieve a level of enterprise automation, where machines operate without the participation of people.
 The role of personnel is reduced to controlling the operation of machines and responding only to emergency situations.

 Digital ecosystems.
-These are systems consisting of various physical objects, software systems and controllers, allowing to represent such an education as a whole.
-Physical and computing resources in such an ecosystem are closely related, monitoring and management of physical processes is carried out using IIoT technologies.
-Traditional engineering models harmoniously coexist with computer.
+These are systems consisting of various physical objects, software systems, and controllers, allowing to represent such an education as a whole.
+Physical and computing resources in such an ecosystem are closely related, monitoring and management of physical processes are carried out using IIoT technologies.
+Traditional engineering models harmoniously coexist with computers.

-Sophisticated information systems open to customers and partners (digital platforms).
-These can be digital platforms and systems for managing business processes, for integrating the Internet of things into physical business processes, for analyzing and predicting the state of equipment, etc.
+Sophisticated information systems are open to customers and partners (digital platforms).
+These can be digital platforms and systems for managing business processes, integrating the Internet of things into physical business processes, analyzing and predicting the state of equipment, etc.

 The fourth industrial revolution, in addition to the above areas of accelerated development, may also imply the widespread introduction of 3D printing, printed electronics, the use of distributed registries (i.e., the blockchain technology that gained fame after creating cryptocurrencies on its basis), and even development of autonomous robots that will not be components of automated lines, as now, but quite intelligent mobile devices capable of operation close to people.